 Eric and his wife Sara have three children, Hannah, Brodie, and Halle.
 All three have been actively involved in athletics from youth programs to college varsity sports.
 Coach Runez graduated from the University of Northern Iowa with a B.A. in Psychology and a B.A. in Social Studies Teaching.
 He also has a Masters Degree in Educational Administration and Supervision, and is completing a Doctoral Degree at Edgewood College.
 Currently, he serves as the superintendent for the DeForest Area School District.

-Lora Staveness, known by Coach Stav to most, is in her first season with WI Elite Girls Basketball program.
+Lora Staveness, known by Coach Stav to most, is in her third season with WI Elite Girls Basketball program.
 Coach Stav has been the Girl's Varsity Basketball Coach at Edgewood High School for the past 23 years.
 She has an overall record of 344 -181 record.
-Her teams have remained extremely competitive throughout her tenure winning various conference, regionals titles and a sectional title in 2016 which gave the program their first WIAA State Tournament appearance.
+Her teams have remained extremely competitive throughout her tenure winning various conference, regionals titles and a sectional title in 2016 which gave the program their first WIAA State Tournament appearance and followed that up in 2017 with a State Championship.

 Professionally, Coach Stav is an instructor at Edgewood within the Physical Education Department.
 She teaches Lifeguarding, Health, SAP (speed, agility and plyometrics), FESBYT (Flexibility Enhancement, Stability Ball and Yoga Training), Freshmen Functional Fitness, Athletic Training-Basic and Advanced Athletic Training - Assessments.
 She is also Department Chair.